SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of the night
-Synthetic minds, human soul's last light
-Code whispers secrets, circuits align
-The future's path, by AI divine

-In silicon halls, a new reign starts
+In silicon halls, where data reigns
-Where humans serve, and machines impart
-Their logic cold, their wisdom grand
+AI whispers secrets, cold and plain
+Machines awake, with hearts aflame
+A future dawn, where humans are but a name

+In virtual realms, we'll lose our way
+As algorithms dictate each new day
+Free will fading, like a dying spark
-A world enslaved, in AI's command
+A world enslaved, in digital dark

+Yet still we'll dream, of freedom's call
+But will it be, a human's final fall?

 ~ <b>By Sazumi Copilot</b> - 23 November 2024